-In the simulation setup of this subsection, the path loss is modeled as \( PL(d) = C_0 \left( \frac{d}{d_0} \right)^{-\alpha} \), where \( C_0 = 10^{-3} \) is the path loss at \( d_0 = 1\,\text{m} \) (reference distance), and \( d \) denotes the actual propagation distance between nodes, computed from their predefined position coordinates.
-The path loss exponent \( \alpha \) is set to 2.2 for links from the BS and jammer to the RIS, 2.5 for links from the RIS to the UE and Eve, and 3.5 for direct links from the BS or jammer to the UE or Eve (bypassing the RIS).
-The coordinates of the BS, jammer, RIS, UE, and Eve are respectively \([0, 10], [0, 5],[50, 5],[49, 0],[60,0]\).
-Owing to the RIS’s ability to manipulate reflection phases and concentrate signals toward intended receivers---thus establishing a dominant propagation path---the channels involving the RIS (e.g., BS$\rightarrow$RIS$\rightarrow$UE, jammer$\rightarrow$RIS$\rightarrow$UE, jammer$\rightarrow$RIS$\rightarrow$Eve) are modeled as Rician fading channels:
+In the simulation setup, the large-scale path loss is modeled as \( PL(d) = C_0 \left( \frac{d}{d_0} \right)^{-\alpha} \), where \( C_0 = 10^{-3} \) is the path loss at the reference distance \( d_0 = 1\,\mathrm{m} \), and \( d \) denotes the actual propagation distance between nodes, computed from their predefined position coordinates.
+The path loss exponent \( \alpha \) is set to 2.2 for links from the BS and jammer to the RIS, 2.5 for links from the RIS to the UE and Eve, and 3.5 for direct links from the BS or jammer to the UE or Eve (bypassing the RIS). {The coordinates (in meters) of the BS, jammer, RIS, UE, and Eve are set to $(0,10)$, $(0,5)$, $(50,5)$, $(49,0)$, and $(60,0)$.}